Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 - Role clarity: When an employee understands what they need to do and what is expected of them – in terms of the content of their tasks, work methods, and priorities, they are known to have better engagement with the organization.

 She was completely empowered in her role, which allowed her to strategize, train and further empower her team.
 Lindell had a long line of powerful positions that she could envision to hold in the future if she was consistent in her performance.

 Supervisory support comes up as the strongest factor for an employee’s engagement that relates to perceived leadership.
 Organisations with transformational leadership are also found to be the most engaged amongst the rest.

-4. Perceptions of organizational and team factors (organisational resources)
+4. Perceptions of organizational and team factors (organizational resources)

-Organizational support, the organisation’s HRM practices, its psycho-social climate, person-organization ﬁt, trust, team-level engagement, and communication form parts of the organisational and team factors that affect employee engagement.
+Organizational support, the organization’s HRM practices, its psycho-social climate, person-organization ﬁt, trust, team-level engagement, and communication form parts of the organizational and team factors that affect employee engagement.